-The Concept Plan and Stage 1 Project have been planned and designed in accordance with the objectives of this clause, particularly with respect to achieving "a better, more sustainable outcome for and from the development".
+The Concept Plan has been planned and designed in accordance with the objectives of this clause, particularly with respect to achieving "a better, more sustainable outcome for and from the development".

 The proposed departure from the LEP height standards will result in a better planning outcome for development on the site.
 Although not required by a an Application under Part 3A of the Act, justifications for the variation to the height development standard made pursuant to Clause 4.6 of the LEP are provided above in responses to Clause 4.3 Height of Buildings and below: